HomeDing/homeding.github.io/elements/value.md

 ## Element Configuration

-The following properties are available for configuration of the element:
+The following properties are available for configuration of the element.

+<object data="/element.svg?value" type="image/svg+xml"></object>

 **min** Defines the minimum of the value.